To celebrate the new academic year 20% off all musical instrument lessons throughout August and September 2018 when you block book 5 lessons.

-Here at KLMS we are passionate about music education and giving the children and adults of the North East the opportunity to learn musical instruments.
-We offer a fantastic range of 1:1 musical instrument lessons with some of the region’s finest young musicians and teachers.
+Here at Kathryn Lowdon Music School we are passionate about giving the children and adults of the North East the opportunity to learn musical instruments of their choice and help them to build social relationships with like minded people in our musical community.
+We offer a fantastic range of 1:1 musical instrument lessons, group workshops and performance opportunities lead by some of the region’s finest young teachers.
 We aim to make it fun, energetic, enjoyable and educational at the same time!

-Here you can learn guitar, ukulele, piano, bass guitar and upright bass, drums, saxophone, clarinet, flute and trumpet all within our colourful, convenient Newcastle city centre studios.
-We teach a unique lesson structure in which all lessons will be tailored to your individual needs and musical goals.
-Whether you are a complete beginner, are taking up an instrument as a hobby, want to study for grades or you are keen to develop further into a professional musician, we will work hard to help you achieve your goals and review your progress each step of the way.
-We will also provide you with an audio recording of your lesson that you can take away and practice so you can get the most from your time here.
+Here you can learn guitar, ukulele, piano, bass guitar and upright bass, drums, saxophone, clarinet, flute, trumpet and violin all within our colourful, convenient Newcastle city centre studios.
+We have our own unique lesson structure which we have developed throughout the years in which all lessons will be tailored to your musical goals.
+Whether you are a complete beginner, are taking up an instrument as a hobby, want to study for grades or you are keen to develop further into a professional musician, we will work to help you achieve your goals and review your progress with you each step of the way.
+Unique to our music school, we will also provide you with an audio recording of your music lesson to help you practice more efficiently so you can get the most from your time here.

 Meet The Teachers:

-Tom is a keen musician and guitar tutor with a great passion for helping other people develop their musical capabilities.
+Tom is a keen musician and guitar tutor with a passion for helping other people develop their musical capabilities.
 Tom discovered his love for music at a young age and has been creating and performing music in bands and as a solo act ever since.
-Previously, Tom studied for and attained a BTEC qualification in Music Performance at Sunderland College before furthering his musical journey by completing an apprenticeship programme at The Bunker, Sunderland.
-It was there that Tom first discovered his love of teaching music to people of all ages and abilities.
+Previously, Tom attained a BTEC qualification in Music Performance at Sunderland College before furthering his musical journey by completing an apprenticeship programme at The Bunker, Sunderland.
+It was there that Tom first discovered his love of teaching music to people of all ages and abilities and now has a great track record with many of our students returning time and again for weekly lessons with him.
+As well as teaching here, Tom is now completing further studies at The Academy of Music & Sound.

 Arthur Higgins is an experienced musician who gigs regularly around the North East and South Wales.
 He has played in many bands over the years on saxophone, piano/keyboard and clarinet ranging from traditional, classical orchestras to jazz big bands and funk bands.
 He gained the majority of his experience in tuition teaching beginners before he moved to the North East.
 This was on saxophone, clarinet and piano with all students having great success in both ABRSM grade exams and in pubic performances.
-He is a very relaxed person but pushes students to be the best they can be.
+His approach is very relaxed but at the same time, he pushes students to be the best they can be.

 James Carmichael (drums)